postlund/pyatv/docs/documentation/protocols.md

 #### Touch gestures

-Additional information about slide gestures :
-- Slide gestures are handled with a succession of events with 100ms between each requests
+Additional information about slide gestures : slide gestures are handled with a succession of events with about 20ms between each requests

-- First event with _tPh=1 (press mode)
+1. First event with _tPh=1 (press mode)
-- N requests with _tPh = 3 (where N*100 ms = duration of the gesture), with _cx and _cy coordinates changing at each request
+2. N requests with _tPh = 3 (where N*100 ms = duration of the gesture), with _cx and _cy coordinates changing at each request
+3. One last request with _tPh=4 when released

+To be noted :
-- _cx and _cy coordinates are in the range [0,1000] but should be set according to connection data
+- _cx and _cy coordinates must be in the range [0,1000] which is set in a startup event _touchStart :
 ```javascript
 // Received during initialization
  {'_i': '_touchStart', '_x': 1865081428, '_btHP': False, '_c': {'_height': 1000.0, '_tFl': 0, '_width': 1000.0}, '_t': 2}
  ```
-- with _ns = timestamp in nanoseconds (but starting from ?)
+- _ns = timestamp in nanoseconds (probably based on device boot time)
-- 1 request with _tPh=4 when released
-- increment _x for each requests
+- when reaching the edge of the touch area, a release event should be sent with a new press event otherwise the cursor will move in the opposite way

-## Single tap
+#### Single tap

 3 requests have to be sent to simulate tap gesture on the touch pad : 2 commands requests (_hidC) and 1 event request (_hidT)
 - 2 requests with _i = _hidC and in the additional arguments structure _C :